yuanhjty/code-template-tool/README.md

   * template: Reload Templates

-    The command `template: Reload Templates` must be executed to get templates updates.
+    When you updates your templates, the command `template: Reload Templates` must be invoked to get the updates.

   * template: New File / Folder From Template